-Our mission is to cover Glasgow with rich, deeply reported journalism – including fantastic narrative long reads, thoughtful political analysis and stories that portray the variety, drama and fun of the city's life.
+Our mission is to cover Glasgow with rich, deeply reported journalism — including fantastic narrative long reads, thoughtful political analysis and stories that portray the variety, drama and fun of city life.

 We won't blanket our stories with annoying ads and we won't ask you to click on lots of links in order to stay informed.
-In fact, every word of what we publish can be read directly in your inbox, starting this coming Monday, 30 September.
+In fact, every word of what we publish can be read directly in your inbox.

 Just enter your email below to join up – and please then help us to grow by sharing this page with friends.